Camden, Maine

 Acadia National Park

 Acadia National Park is undoubtedly one of Maine’s most famous tourist destinations.
-This stunning park includes part of the Schoodic Peninsula and 18 islands off the coast.
+This stunning park on Mt.
+Desert Island includes part of the Schoodic Peninsula and 18 islands off the coast.
 One of the best times of year to visit is in the autumn when the Maine fall colors are at their most brilliant.

 Featured Fall Destinations